alinalein/chat/README.md

 #### On your emulator or the Expo Go app on your phone, click on the running link after logging in to your Expo account

 <img width="200" alt="image" src="https://github.com/alinalein/chat/assets/111589183/39ff7a54-eca7-4e8e-b308-330979264c84">

+## User Stories
+● As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.

+● As a user, I want to be able to send messages to my friends and family members to exchange the latest news.

+● As a user, I want to send images to my friends to show them what I’m currently doing.

+● As a user, I want to share my location with my friends to show them where I am.

+● As a user, I want to be able to read my messages offline so I can reread conversations at any time.

+● As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.

 ## App User Interface
 ![image](https://github.com/alinalein/chat/assets/111589183/09cf7ad3-9428-40a5-8dcb-ffedff7c515f)